 - 1. Identify the predetermined and/or ad hoc reception center to activate. - 2.
 Notify the appropriate agency(ies) and/or organization(s) to activate a reception center. - 3.
 Notify the appropriate agency(ies) and/or organization(s) that support a reception center (e.g., emergency medical services, law enforcement, public health) of activation and location. - 4.
 Brief reception center manager and/or staff and supporting agency(ies) and/or organization(s) on the predicted hazard area, emergency procedures and routes, as applicable. - 5.
 Coordinate with access and traffic control point personnel to expedite movement of reception center resources to the designated location. - 6.
-Notify the installation EOC, Joint Information Center, and adjacent jurisdiction EOCs, including the State EOC, of the decision to activate a reception center and identify the location. - 7.
+Notify the installation EOC, JIC, and adjacent jurisdiction EOCs, including the state EOC, of the decision to activate a reception center and identify the location. - 7.
 Solicit information on the operational status of the reception center and whether assistance is needed.
 If needed: - a.
 Compile and prioritize assistance; and - b.
 Contact the appropriate resource provider(s) to obtain assistance. - 8.
 Repeat steps to activate more than one reception center or complete simultaneously to activate multiple reception centers at one time.

-- CSEPP Program Guidebook (2019) - Comprehensive Preparedness Guide 101, Version 2, Developing and Maintaining Emergency Operations Plans (November 2010) - Local Emergency Operations Plan, Incident-Specific Plans, and supporting procedures and agreements
+- CSEPP Program Guidebook (2019)

+- CPG 101, Version 3.0 (September 2021)

+- Local EOPs, incident-specific plans, and supporting procedures and agreements